Meet Ms. R

 I shared how I began to help myself and that keeping busy with interests and work, such as my photography, helped me feel better about myself.
-Perhaps this boudoir photo shoot would help Ms. R to see herself as more than the total of her challenges.
+Perhaps this boudoir photo shoot would help her see herself as more than the sum total of her challenges.

 She relaxed more, and her body began to bend towards me.

 She began talking more about what her challenges were and how it would leave her feeling like nothing.
-She hoped her boudoir pictures would help, in moments when she’d need the reminder, regardless of how Ms. R would feel, so as long as Ms. R had herself, she would be fine.
+She hoped her boudoir pictures would help, in moments when she would need a reminder that regardless of how she would feel, so as long as she had herself, she would be fine.

 She shared more of what was going on in her life, in detail; as she talked, I took her picture.

-She shared her desires, her passions, in detail; as she talked, I took her picture.
+She shared, detail, her desires, her passions; as she talked, I took her picture.

 The nervous young woman I had met through Instagram was, for the moment, gone; standing before me was a young woman who didn’t question her smile or her body or anything else.

-She exuded confidence and strength, and her touching her power made her that much more beautiful.
+She exuded confidence and her being able to touch upon that made her that much more beautiful.

 We moved along to another location for a final set of photographs and continued with our boudoir photography.